MatthewStanciu/catclubdemo/README.md

-# catclub-demo
+# catclubdemo

-Text a color to a Twilio number and see the page update live.
+Text a color to a Twilio number and see the page update live!

 https://catclub-demo.glitch.me

+This project was originally made by @lachlanjc, and I loved it so much that I remixed it on Glitch, enhanced it a slight bit, and repurposed it for my club.
+Most of the code in this repository is not mine!
+[Click here to see the original Glitch project](https://glitch.com/edit/#!/schacks-demo).

 ## Make your own